TigerClips1/ps4linux_disk_image_builder/README.md

 this is really the only way i can think  when making hdd .img file from your pc without being in the ps4

-Thankes for reading and hope this help make ps4 hdd .img file
+Thankes for reading and hope this help to make ps4 hdd .img file

 TODO: